 In practice, the form of the guarantee is the dominant form in a corporate lending context.
 In the context of international secured financing transactions where the facility agreement would often be governed by English or New York law, a guarantee provided by a Swiss guarantor would often be embedded in the facility agreement and be governed by English or New York law.
-There is no requirement under Swiss law that the guarantee issued by a Swiss guarantor be governed by Swiss law.
+There is no requirement under Swiss law that a guarantee issued by a Swiss guarantor be governed by Swiss law, but we note that - in practice - it is not uncommon for Swiss guarantors to request for their guarantees to be governed by Swiss law.